 Dr. Revis has been granted staff privileges at our local hospitals and outpatient surgery centers.
 In the interest of the safety of his patients, he only performs surgery in fully accredited facilities with the proper services and staff.
-Dr. Revis usually performs thigh lifts at Broward General Medical Center or Imperial Point Medical Center (fully accredited hospitals) because the staff of this facility is very experienced in the care of plastic surgery patients in general and specifically in the care of Dr. Revisí patients.
+Dr. Revis usually performs thigh lifts at Broward General Medical Center or Imperial Point Medical Center (fully accredited hospitals) or the Imperial Point Surgery Center (a fully accredited ambulatory surgery center).
+The staff of this facility is very experienced in the care of plastic surgery patients in general and specifically in the care of Dr. Revisí patients.

 Types of Anesthesia

 Anesthesia is an essential part of any surgical procedure and must be performed safely.
 General anesthesia is the deepest form of anesthesia.
 You are asleep, feel no pain, and will not remember the procedure.
 This form of anesthesia is usually preferred for thigh lift surgery.

 Intravenous sedation, called twilight sleep, is a combination of local anesthetic administered at the surgical site by Dr. Revis and intravenous sedation administered by the anesthesiologist.
 You breathe for yourself, but you are in a deep sleep throughout the procedure.
 You should feel no pain, and you will not remember the procedure.